Sakaiminato, Tottori: Economy

 The seaport of Sakaiminato has a long history as a seaport for the San'in Region.
 Following World War II the city has served as the base of the fishing industry for all of Western Japan.
 Consequently, marine product processing is also a major industry in the city.

 Education

 Sakaiminato has six public elementary schools and three public junior high schools operated by the town government.
-The city has twoour public high schools operated by the Tottori Prefectural Board of Education.
+The city has two public high schools operated by the Tottori Prefectural Board of Education.